IJSComplexMatter/dtmm/doc/optimization.rst

    >>> os.environ["DTMM_NUMBA_CACHE"]  = "0"

 Cached files are stored in *.dtmm/numba_cache*  in user's home directory.
 You can remove this folder to force recompilation.
+To enable/disable caching you can modify the configuration file (see below).

 FFT optimization
 ----------------